aeldemery/gtk4_layoutmanager_transformation/README.md

 ## About <a name = "about"></a>

-Currently brocken because of complex linear algebra math :).
+Currently broken because of complex linear algebra math :).

 ### Prerequisites